-There are inexpensive flat top grills, and then there are deluxe models with heavy stainless steel construction.
-Some models are rectangular and have side and back walls to keep food on the cooking surface.
-While others are round and open.
-Let’s dig in and find the flat top grill that fits your needs.
+Aftermarket griddles are available for those who don’t want a new outdoor cooker.
+Tabletop griddles are an excellent choice for those who need something small.
+There are inexpensive flat-top griddles, and then there are deluxe models with heavy stainless steel construction.
+Some are rectangular-shaped and have side and back walls to keep food on the cooking surface.
+Others are round and open.
+At this point, you might be wondering which one fits your needs.
+Let’s dig in and find out more about these grills.

-What can a Flat Top Grill Do?
+What Can a Flat Top Grill Do?

 What to look for in a Flat Top Grill?

-For freestanding flat top grills, look for quality construction.
+For freestanding flat-top grills, look for quality construction.
 The cart should be solid.
 These tend to be top-heavy cookers, and the legs must be strong and wide.
 For larger units, you want at least two burners, as this provides for heat variation.
 After all, you might need a hot zone and a cooler zone for the dishes you prepare.
-Try to avoid grills with too many burners, since this becomes redundant.
+Try to avoid grills with too many burners since this becomes redundant.
 Most people will need at least two cooking zones.
 I recommend two to four burners.
 No more and no less.

-Stainless vs Rolled Steel vs Cast Iron
+Stainless vs. Rolled Steel vs. Cast Iron

 When it comes to the cooking surface, you have some options.
 Most models out there have a rolled steel surface, and this is perfect.
 Rolled steel refers to a thick plate of polished steel.
 It is important that the cooking surface is smooth to prevent food from sticking.
 Rolled steel, however, will rust if improperly seasoned and exposed to the elements.
-Purchase a cover for your flat top grill.
+Purchase a cover for your flat-top grill.
 Some models come with them, but if they don’t, then buy the cover for the grill.
 Properly treated, rolled steel can be kept outdoors and will remain in perfect condition for several years.

-Stainless steel is a good option, but a much more expensive metal.
+Stainless steel is a good option but a much more expensive metal.
 For this reason, stainless steel cooktops tend to be thinner.
 That means that they don’t hold as much heat.
 Heat retention is critical to this style of cooking.
 If you throw a large amount of cold food on a hot cooking surface and the temperature drops dramatically, the results won’t be ideal.
-Typically you will find stainless steel griddle accessories for gas or charcoal grills.
+Typically, you will find stainless steel griddle accessories for gas or charcoal grills.
 I have selected the best of them below.